Birger Bergersen

 Birger Martin Bergersen (25 July 1891 – 14 July 1977) was a Norwegian anatomist and politician for the Labour Party.
 He notably served as a professor (1932–1947) and rector (1938–1945) of Norges tannlegehøgskole, Norway's ambassador to Sweden (1947–1953), Norwegian Minister of Education and Church Affairs (1953–1960) and chairman of the International Whaling Commission.

 Early life and education

-He was born in Kvæfjord as a son of teacher Hans Christian Bergersen (1835–1925) and his wife Ingeborg Kristine Heitmann (1848–1938).
+He was born in Kvæfjord Municipality as a son of teacher Hans Christian Bergersen (1835–1925) and his wife Ingeborg Kristine Heitmann (1848–1938).
 He finished his secondary education in 1909, and was hired as a journalist in Social-Demokraten in 1910.
 He took a teacher's education in 1915, and after working one year as a teacher, he enrolled at the Royal Frederick University to study medicine.
 After two years he switched to zoology, and he graduated with the cand.real. degree in 1925.
 His advisor for the master's degree was Kristine Bonnevie, and his thesis was translated, shortened and issues in the German journal Zeitschrift für Zellforschung und mikroskopische Anatomie in 1926.
-Bergersen was a board member of the Norwegian Students' Society, and worked part-time as a curator and assistant at the University and its Palaeontological Museum.
+Bergersen was a board member of the Norwegian Students' Society, and worked part-time as a curator and assistant at the university and its palaeontological museum.